mcneel/rhino-python/README.md

 ## A useful workflow to manage your scripts

-  Since rhino-python also provides the ability to launch scripts from Atom it's also easy to centrally manage your scripts.
+  Since rhino-python also provides the ability to launch scripts from Atom it also makes it easy to centrally manage your scripts.
 Especially with symbolic links (described below).
 You can view [a one minute screencast] (http://youtu.be/pAxssTpj4g4) or follow the steps below:

   - determine the main folder that will be the root for all your Python scripts (Ex: ~/src/py).
   - copy your Python files or directories that contain Python files to that directory.